dependument/dependument-cli/README.md

 The basic usage of the CLI is a simple, parameterless command:

     dependument

 This command reads dependencies from `package.json` and outputs the dependencies to `DEPENDENCIES.md`.
 (To specify these further, you can use arguments.)

-### Arguments

-#### Source

-    --source [package.json]

-Specify the file to source the dependencies from.
-This defaults to the `package.json` file if you don't specify a source.

-#### Output

-    --output [DEPENDENCIES.md]

-Specify the file to output the dependencies to.
-This defaults to `DEPENDENCIES.md` if you don't specify a file.